2

 “Please, just go back.”
 Dejected, Terra averted her eyes.
 “Did you really need to go through all this trouble just to make fun of me?
 I know my nets are weird.”

 “What?
 Making fun of you?
-Far from it!”
+Not at all!”
 Diode’s eyes and words sparkled with enthusiasm.
 Again, she moved closer to Terra.
-“Unlike the big besshu that flee the boat in a single direction, prawns scatter to all directions.
+“Instead of fleeing the boat in the same direction like big besshu, the prawns scatter in all directions.
 So the more the net spreads, the less you risk losing the whole catch.
-I thought the eight-arms net wasn’t bad at all.
+I thought the eight-armed net wasn’t bad at all.
 What’s more, the radial symmetry was precise as a diagram.
-I’ve never seen a net with that many arms as beautiful as that, not even from the Sophia.
+I’ve never seen a net with that many arms as beautiful as that, not even from the Sōfu-iwa.
 It was incredible.”

 “It was… incredible?”
 Terra wasn’t used to that word at all, and it might have been her first time hearing it.
 She shyly lifted her face.
 At that moment, Diode tightly held Terra’s hand.